-> I have a fabric shop and I do custom upholstery.
-I opened my store on the boulevard in nineteen seventy-four.
+I have a fabric shop and I do custom upholstery.
+I opened my store on the boulevard in 1974.
 Eighty percent of my clients are local.
-And the other twenty percent I have from other places, after all these years that I've been in business, I'm a reliable.
+And the other 20% I have from other places, after all these years that I've been in business, I'm reliable.
 I'm not the best, but I try to do my best.
 And then that's what I can tell you.

-> When I was about twenty-two years old, I went and worked in the garment industry in downtown Los Angeles.
+When I was about 22-years-old, I went and worked in the garment industry in Downtown Los Angeles.
 And I worked with a nice person who taught me everything I know.

-> The above interview is transcribed and edited from the following interview:
+The above interview is transcribed and edited from the following interview:

 Social distancing means fewer people can use storm shelters, which are boosting hygiene provisions, while movement restrictions could hamper the delivery of emergency aid.